 Pictured at the launch of the National Geographic Symphony for our World at the Gaelic Grounds are from left Aoibhin Keogh Daly, Andy Lee, event ambassador, Oonagh Keogh, Irish Chamber Orchestra and Ruadhan Keogh Daly.
 Picture: Sean Curtin/True Media.

-Gaelic Grounds as National Geographic Symphony for our World European venue
+National Geographic Symphony for our World at the Gaelic Grounds

 by ilovelimerick correspondent Chloe O’Keeffe